Sep 11, 2020

-Every successful marketer who’s ever lived knows that word-of-mouth advertising trumps all when it comes to generating new business.
-When your prospective customers or clients hear the opinions of others that have already done business with you, it creates a perception and influences decision-making in a way regular advertising never could.
+Every successful marketer knows that word-of-mouth advertising trumps all when it comes to generating new business.
+When your prospective customers or clients hear the positive opinions of others, it builds trust and influences decision-making in a way regular advertising can't.

-In today's digital world, customer reviews are the new word of mouth.
-People look for them, they learn from them, and quite often, people base their buying decisions on them.
-Positive reviews about a company's products or services can spread quickly and lead to explosive sales, while negative reviews can stifle sales and cause a business to take a step back.
+Customer reviews are the new word of mouth.
+People look for them, learn from them, and base their buying decisions on them.
+Positive reviews can spread quickly and lead to explosive sales, while negative reviews can stifle revenue and cause a business to take a step back.

-Luckily, getting great customer reviews isn't just about having your products and services out there in the marketplace and hoping for the best.
-There are specific tactics that you can use to ensure customers are satisfied and willing to leave a positive review for others to see.
+Luckily, getting great customer reviews isn't just about having your products and services on the market and hoping for the best.
+There are tactics you can use to ensure customers are satisfied and willing to leave positive feedback.